expectedparrot/edsl/docs/data.rst

     results = q.run(cache = my_in_memory_cache)

-If an in-memory cache is not stored explicitly, the data will be lost when the session is over--<i>unless</i> it is written to a file <b>or</b> remote caching in instantiated.
+If an in-memory cache is not stored explicitly, the data will be lost when the session is over--unless it is written to a file or remote caching is instantiated.
-More on this later.
+More on this below.

 Local persistence for an in-memory cache